 Ambrose was one of the earliest of the church fathers.
 He became Bishop of Milan by popular acclaim.
 He was a great expository preacher and was known to oppose the emperor if asked to do something he thought was wrong.
 He was the first to put doctrine to music, providing a basis for Christian hymns.
 He also wrote a great deal of liturgy for the church.
 Continue reading

-The City of God was written to refute the charge that Christianity was to blame for the fall of Rome.
+The City of God was written to refute the charge that Christians were to blame for the sack of Rome.
 In books one through five, Augustine tells the history of Rome from its founding to AD 408 and refutes pagan arguments such as the assumption that Rome had thrived when the Roman gods were still worshipped.
 He shows that Christians are faithful taxpayers, take care of their families, and are peaceable.
 In the next five books Augustine points out the inconsistencies in pagan beliefs while demonstrating the truth of Christianity.
 In the latter twelve books Augustine broadens his argument to a general discussion of good and evil represented by earthly and heavenly cities.
-Continue reading

 Cultural relativism is viewing a culture by its own norms without any ethnocentrism coming into play.
 Researchers have a difficult time divorcing their own cultural beliefs from the one they are studying.
 Once this hurdle is overcome, several other factors must be evaluated, one of which is human rights.
 Are human rights universal or do they fluctuate from society to society?
 Continue reading

 Allah claims to enter into a personal relationship with his followers.
 Christians also claim a personal relationship with god.
 Yet these two ideas are completely different.
 Continue reading